ebsamson3/SwiftOverpassAPI/README.md

 	}

 	if #available(iOS 13, *) {
 		// MKMultipolyline and MKMultipolygon generate a single renderer for all of their elements.
-If available, it can be quite a bit more efficient. let multiPolyline = MKMultiPolyline(polylines)
+If available, it is more efficient than creating a renderer for each overlay. let multiPolyline = MKMultiPolyline(polylines)
 		let multiPolygon = MKMultiPolygon(polygons)
 		mapView.addOverlay(multiPolygon)